General Information

 Middle School Activity Period

-An Activity Period will be offered from 2:30 to 3:15 p.m. at the middle school level.
-A variety of interest-based clubs, as well as study halls and rehearsals for the band, orchestra, and chorus, will be held during this time.
-Interscholastic sports will begin after the conclusion of the Activity Period at 3:15 p.m.
-Limited bus service from the middle schools to neighborhood stops will be available after the Activity Period.
+An activity period will be offered from 2:30 to 3:15 p.m. at the middle school level.
+A variety of interest-based clubs, study halls and rehearsals for the band, orchestra, and chorus will be held during this time.
+Interscholastic sports will begin after the conclusion of the activity period at 3:15 p.m.
+Limited bus service will be available after the activity period.
 No bus service is available after interscholastic sports.
-Parents will be responsible for transporting their child home from those activities.
+Parents will be responsible for transporting their student home from those activities.

 Registration and Eligibility for School

-Children whose fifth birthday occurs on or before September 1 may enter the District’s kindergarten program.
-Children whose sixth birthday occurs on or before September 1 may enter first grade.
-The child’s birth certificate and proof of residency must be presented at the time of registration.
+Students whose fifth birthday occurs on or before September 1 may enter the District’s kindergarten program.
+Students whose sixth birthday occurs on or before September 1 may enter first grade.
+The student’s birth certificate and proof of residency must be presented at the time of registration.

 Who will qualify for early entrance?

 Registration is completed online annually.
 Proof of residency may be required for registration.
 All students shall be placed by administration in the grade level to which they are best suited academically, socially, and emotionally.
-The Board of Education believes that most students function best with peers of his or her own age.
+The Board of Education believes that most students function best with peers of their own age.

 Class Parties

-Class parties can be valuable learning and social experiences for students.
+Class parties can be valuable social experiences for students.
 We encourage teachers and students to look at them as such.

 Distribution of Party Invitations.
-Children who do not receive invitations may naturally feel hurt.
 Out of courtesy to others, please do not send out-of-school party invitations for distribution at school unless inviting the whole class.

 Birthday Treats.
 To celebrate birthdays at the elementary level, we only allow non-disruptive, safe, non-edible treats, such as pencils, stickers, bookmarks, or a book donated to the class library.
 Please check your item of choice with the classroom teacher for school appropriateness.